jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 Popularity
 Libraries.IO includes project popularity metrics (stars, subscribers, and usage) as part of their Sourcerank metric.
-OpenSSFs criticality metric includes usage (the number of projects that use the library) but not stars or subscribers.
-OpenSSFs Scorecard system and MTTU do not include any factors that are related to popularity.
+OpenSSF’s criticality metric includes usage (the number of projects that use the library) but not stars or subscribers.
+OpenSSF’s Scorecard system and MTTU do not include any factors that are related to popularity.
 Activity
 All four quality frameworks include some aspect of activity analysis.
-Sonatypes MTTU metric is lightly correlated with activity because fast MTTU requires frequent releases.
+Sonatype’s MTTU metric is lightly correlated with activity because fast MTTU requires frequent releases.
 Libraries.IO Sourcerank tracks whether a project has been updated in the last six months, another weak correlation with activity.
-OpenSSFs Scorecard metric includes a check
+OpenSSF’s Scorecard metric includes a check
 (whether there has been a commit in the last 90 days) that is also weakly correlated with activity.
 The OpenSSF Criticality metric includes a robust set of activity measures such as commit frequency and release count.
 Dependencies
-Sonatypes MTTU provides the most robust measure of dependency update practices, as it measures how quickly a project updates its dependencies once new versions are released.
+Sonatype’s MTTU provides the most robust measure of dependency update practices, as it measures how quickly a project updates its dependencies once new versions are released.
 Libraries.IO Sourcerank